 - The number of classes taken must be approved by the Faculty Adviser.

-- To ensure a high GPA, it is recommended to take no more than four classes per semester, especially in the first semester.
+- To ensure one remains in Good Academic Standing (3.0 and above), it is recommended to take no more than four classes per semester, especially in the first semester.

 - Students on F-1 visa must register for a full RU (or ER) which allows any amount up to and including twenty points.